drocheam/optrace/docs/source/usage/overview.rst

 The library itself is the primary namespace.
-While there is a separete namespace :mod:`optrace.tracer`, all objects are also included in the main one.
+While there is a separate namespace :mod:`optrace.tracer`, all objects are also included in the main one.

 .. testcode::